9 Benefits of Freight Audit

 Customization typically includes an array of factors:

-- Provide pre- and post-payment systems, based on specific carriers and/or regional requirements.
+Provide these as part of freight audit and payment processes based on specific carriers and/or regional requirements.

-Once you select a provider, you’ll be with your freight audit partner for years.
+Once you select a freight auditor, you’ll be with your freight audit partner for years.
 You’ll have invested in process customization, platform integrations, and employee training.
 You’ll want to be sure you pick a provider that can grow with your business.

 Trax’s modern, cloud-based approach starts with Total TSM™ (Total Transportation Spend Management) to give its customers an ability to see connections, save money, and control their transportation systems.
 The approach gives management teams the necessary tools to futureproof the business by staying ahead of both small, time-consuming issues and larger, strategic changes.